deemp/projects/optics-by-example/README.md

 -- 30 -> 30/10 = 3 -> 3 * 2 = 6 -> 6 + 1 = 7 -> 7 / 2 = 3.5 -> 3.5 * 10 = 35
 ```

-#### Exercises – Intro to Isos
+#### Exercises - Intro to Isos

 1. Choose the best optic:
     - Focus a Celsius temperature in Fahrenheit - Iso - reversible
     - Focus the last element of a list - Traversal - the element may be missing
     - View a JSON object as its corresponding Haskell Record - Prism - may fail to parse
     - Rotate the elements of a three-tuple one to the right - Iso - rotation is reversible
-  - Focus on the ‘bits’ of an Int as Bools - Traversal or Prism - multiple focuses
+    - Focus on the 'bits' of an Int as Bools - Traversal or Prism - multiple focuses
     - Focusing an IntSet from a Set Int - Iso - reversible

 1. Fill in the blank